joaocarvalhoopen/Partial_implementation_of_the_ApneaAPP_paper___FMCW_sonar/README.md

 ![Graph of the movement detected](./movment_graph.png)

-## More in depth description - this was I wrote about it to some friends when I made this back in 2018
+## More in depth description - I wrote about it to some friends when I made this back in 2018
 Hello, good night, <br>
 Yesterday night and today I have been trying tyo implement one prototype of the ideas that are in the paper of ApneaApp.
 Only the part of the sonar of FMCW of the movement detection  and not the part of the medical classification of sleep apneas from the abdominal movements.
 This last part I don't have medical knowledge to do it. <br>
 <br>